 No, for the vast majority of people a smart toothbrush is not worth buying.

-You do not need a ‘smart’ toothbrush to clean the teeth well.
+You do not need a ‘smart’ toothbrush to clean your teeth well.

 Even the smartest toothbrush still relies on you, the person holding the brush, to manually correct any errors.

 As a result, we don’t typically recommend them.

 We have tested over 130 different toothbrushes.
 30+ of which are considered smart.

 Yet, our number 1 toothbrush choice, the Oral-B Smart 1500 is based on the best value for money.

 Many of the best electric toothbrushes come in at under $70.

 This is what our in-house Dentist Dr Gemma Wheeler has to say in response to the same question.

 A smart toothbrush is one with bluetooth technology.
 This is developing all the time, and in the last few years has emerged from just connecting to a timer, to be able to connect to an app on your phone.